 - The Senator is not allowing a simple vote.
-By blocking the Unanimous Consent (UC) motions that have long been Senate practice for advancing large numbers of routine, apolitical military promotions, the Senator is forcing cloture on every promotion. - Given the standing rules of the Senate, is virtually impossible for the Senate to process this volume of promotions through floor procedures. - To process 250+ promotions with cloture, the nonpartisan Congressional Research Service concludes the following: - CRS estimates that it would take more than 700 hours to confirm all military promotions currently on the floor. - That is 30 days if the Senate votes around the clock, 24 hours a day. - That is nearly 100 days if the Senate votes 8 hours a day, considering no other legislation or civilian nominations. - \circ This estimation is only for the current list of 273 promotions, not accounting for the ~400 more promotions expected by the end of the year. - In rare cases when Senate floor votes have been held for military promotions, the promotions have generally been approved by near-unanimous tallies.
+By blocking the Unanimous Consent (UC) motions that have long been Senate practice for advancing large numbers of routine, apolitical military promotions, the Senator is forcing cloture on every promotion. - Given the standing rules of the Senate, is virtually impossible for the Senate to process this volume of promotions through floor procedures. - To process 250+ promotions with cloture, the nonpartisan Congressional Research Service concludes the following: - CRS estimates that it would take more than 700 hours to confirm all military promotions currently on the floor. - o That is 30 days if the Senate votes around the clock, 24 hours a day. - o That is nearly 100 days if the Senate votes 8 hours a day, considering no other legislation or civilian nominations. - This estimation is only for the current list of 273 promotions, not accounting for the ~400 more promotions expected by the end of the year. - In rare cases when Senate floor votes have been held for military promotions, the promotions have generally been approved by near-unanimous tallies. - A copy of the CRS memorandum is available here.